 In the case of Chile, we have insurance with Compañía de Seguros de Crédito Continental S.A.
-(AA rating -according to Fitch Chile and Humphreys rating agencies) covering the credit risk regarding trade debtors in Chile for 92% both for the existing as well as the expired debt, total amount of the trade debtors in Chile reached CLP 62,105,536 thousand.
-A provision of CLP 1,544,050 thousand has been made for the portion of past due outstanding debt portfolio not covered by the insurance.
+(AA rating -according to Fitch Chile and Humphreys rating agencies) covering the credit risk regarding trade debtors in Chile.

 The rest of the operations do not have credit insurance, instead mortgage guarantees are required for volume operations of wholesalers and distributors in the case of trade accounts receivables.
 In the case of other debtors, different types of guarantees are required according to the nature of the credit granted.